-The Brazilian Black Tarantula is highly sought after due to its docile nature, easy care, and beautiful black bodies.
+The Brazilian Black Tarantula is highly sought after due to its docile nature, easy-care, and beautiful black body.

 Read on if you are interested in learning how to care for this popular tarantula:

 Bioactive Brazilian Black Tarantula Setup Product List

 - Soil: Zoo Med Reptisoil